Cnicht

 Cnicht is a mountain in Snowdonia which forms part of the Moelwynion mountain range.

 Features

-Its appearance when viewed from the south-west, i.e. from the direction of Porthmadog, has earned it the sobriquet the "Matterhorn of Wales", albeit being 3,789 metres lower.
-In reality Cnicht is a long ridge and, at 689 m, is the fifth-highest peak in the Moelwynion mountain range.
-It can be easily ascended from Croesor, the village at its foot, or, with more difficulty, from Nant Gwynant to the north-west.
+Its appearance when viewed from the south-west, i.e., from the direction of Porthmadog, has earned it the sobriquet the "Matterhorn of Wales", albeit being 3,787 metres lower.
+In reality, Cnicht is a long ridge and, at 691 m, is the fifth-highest peak in the Moelwynion mountain range.
+It can be easily ascended from Croesor, the village at its foot, or, with more difficulty, from Nant Gwynant to the northwest.

 Although regarded by some as a mountain in its own right, Cnicht does not have the required 150m of topographic prominence to be classed as a Marilyn.

 Toponymy

 The mountain's name is thought to derive from the English surname Knight, the name of a family who were formerly merchants in Caernarfon.
 When borrowed into Welsh, the consonants represented by K and gh were still pronounced in English, and these are retained in the Welsh name Cnicht as C (/k/) and ch (/χ/).